-For the [SYS] and [MDL] keys only the long-press options may be re-assigned to any Model or System page or the 'Configure screens' page.
+For the [SYS] and [MDL] keys only the long-press options may be re-assigned to any Model page, System page, the 'Configure screens' page, the Home page or the Flight Data Record.
 A short press calls either the System or Model section respectively.